The ovaries, fallopian tubes and peritoneum

 The fallopian tubes

-Ovarian cancer can affect anyone who has ovaries and fallopian tubes.
+Ovarian cancer and fallopian tube cancer can affect anyone who has ovaries and fallopian tubes.
 This includes women, transgender (trans) men and people assigned female at birth.

 Organs close to the ovaries and fallopian tubes